ansible/ansible-ai-connect-service/ansible_wisdom_console_react/README.md

 The `wisdom-service.Containerfile` is configured to compile and link the "Admin Portal" into the container image.
 This is used by both the GitHub Action `Build_Push_Image.yml`, `make build-wisdom-container` and `make docker-compose`.

-Ansible Lightspeed container images built by our Continuous Integration pipeline on GitHub should therefore be pre-configured to include the "Admin Portal".
+Container images built by our Continuous Integration pipeline on GitHub should therefore be pre-configured to include the "Admin Portal".